henze-research-group/latex-template/README.md

 To use, open `main-cu-prospectus.tex` in your favorite Tex editor such as TexStudio or VSCode.
 You can also upload this entire package to Overleaf to edit collaboratively online.

 One catch is that to see the acronyms the `makeglossaries` command needs to be in the build step.
 This repo committed the .vscode/settings.json file with the changes.
+To use VSCode and LaTeX, install the LaTeX Workshop extension.
 In TexStudio, this will need to be manually configured as well.
 Also, it is common to have to call the `pdflatex` command twice to have the glossaries show up correctly.

 ```